 We estimate that a total of around £400-500 per person (or equivalent in euros/dollars) should be allowed for personal spending.
 This amount should be sufficient to cover non-included meals and miscellaneous expenses, including tips to local staff.
 If you are intending to buy expensive souvenirs, considerable quantities of soft drinks / beer or undertake additional activities or excursions, you should budget accordingly (credit cards can be useful in this respect).
-You can choose to take your money in pounds sterling, dollars or euros.
 There will be the opportunity to change money into local currency on arrival at the airport (which we advise you to do) and your local leader will advise further places to change money en-route and at borders.
 Additionally, you will be able to get currency from bank ATMs in many of the towns that we will visit.